UCSF-CBI/c4/docs/support/index.md

 For questions and feature requests, please use one of the following channels:

-1. **Mailing list [tipcc@listsrv.ucsf.edu](https://listsrv.ucsf.edu/cgi-bin/wa?A0=wynton-help)** - A communal forum where you can ask for help and discuss problems and solutions (you need to subscribe before you can post messages)
+1. **Mailing list [tipcc@listsrv.ucsf.edu](https://listsrv.ucsf.edu/cgi-bin/wa?A0=tipcc)** [sic!] - A communal forum where you can ask for help and discuss problems and solutions (you need to subscribe before you can post messages)

    - Subscribe / unsubscribe: (a) go to [list homepage](https://listsrv.ucsf.edu/cgi-bin/wa?A0=tipcc), (b) click 'Subscribe or Unsubscribe', (c) enter your full name and preferred email address, and (d) click link in confirmation email that arrives within minutes.
    - Web archives: N/A <!-- [list homepage](https://listsrv.ucsf.edu/cgi-bin/wa?A0=wynton-help) (only visible to subscribed list members). -->

 2. **Github Issue Tracker [c4-help](https://github.com/UCSF-CBI/c4-help/issues)** - A communal forum for {{ site.cluster.name }} users to post questions and issues.
 This tracker is visible to all C4 users and the Sysadmin team.
 This is the very best way to get help.